BafS/ElasticSearchExperiment/README.md

 HEIG-VD, Yverdon-les-Bains, Switzerland
 Authors: [Bafs](https://github.com/BafS), [D34D10CK](https://github.com/D34D10CK), [BinaryBrain](https://github.com/BinaryBrain), [ValentinMinder](https://github.com/ValentinMinder)

+## Structure of the Project

+The aim of this project is to have a first experience with Elastic Search.

+We developped several ressources, including

+- the current README is an outline of the topic
+- the [summary](summary) of the topic
+- the [presentation slides](slides.pdf) we used to present the project
+- the [logstash configuration](logstash) for Demo 1 (Elastic)
+- the [data source an uploader script](data-uploader) for Demo 2 (Kibana)
+- a running instance of Elastic Search on AWS, with Kibana plugin.
+The direct link is not displayed here but available in the resources.

+# Outline of Elastic Search Topic

 ## 1. How it works

 *Goal of this chapter: Explain globally your topic.
 Recall that your audience consists of application architects, developers and testers, but also business people (your boss).
 Don't forget to discuss cost and strategic questions.*